 “Could I see the quarter again?”

 Ryan appeared conflicted.
-One could say part of his mission included the security of the captured ‘anomaly’.
-Releasing it to anyone but Detective MacKenzie until its safe return to the time of its origin would be a calculated risk.
-“Yeah, I guess so.
-But for a minute, no more.”
+Part of his mission included the security of the captured ‘anomaly.’
+Releasing it to anyone but Detective MacKenzie until its safe return would be a calculated risk.
+“Yeah.
+I guess so.
+For a minute.
+No more.”

 “Is it?”
-I asked, never taking my eyes off the quarter.
+I asked.
+My eyes never left the quarter.
 “You travel through time.
 How can time ever truly be up?”